The RadClientExportManager control's known limitations are listed below:

 exporting pseudo:elements borders (for example RadOrgChart connection lines)

-exporting RadHtmlChart controls with page breaks
+for versions prior to R3 2018, exporting RadHtmlChart controls with page breaks